CalebMartin19067/Caleb-ESP32-PC-Cooling-Monitor/README.md

 - Open a browser, enter the IP address shown in the Serial Monitor.
 - Interact with the web interface to view sensor readings and toggle outputs.

+## Attribution
+This project uses the following open‑source libraries:
+- Arduino Core (Arduino.h) – LGPL 2.1
+- ESP32 WiFi (WiFi.h) – LGPL 2.1
+- Arduino_JSON – MIT License
+- Adafruit BMP280 / Adafruit Sensor – BSD License
+- Adafruit AHTX0 – BSD License
+- TFT_eSPI – MIT License
+All libraries are open source and freely available.
+They are used here under their respective permissive licenses, which allow free use and modification provided credit is given to the original authors.